The word talisman

 script.
 These symbols represent the five basic elements: Earth, Wind, Fire, Air, Water and Ether

 .
 Each element is associated with certain properties.
 For example Earth denotes among other things stability, patience, material happiness and success.
 While Wind represents dishonour, sorrow and ignorance.
 These symbols are arranged so as to enhance one property and enervate the other.
-Vedic talismans
+Illustrations of the designs employed in Yantra grids are given below:

 , as both are conceptually different.
 Also, in most cases, the possessor of a Vedic talisman